repowiserepowise

 Now score the candidate list.
 If two files are both ugly, fix the one that blocks more work, touches more dependents, and has a lower implementation cost.

-Repowise’s architecture page shows how these signals fit together under one roof.
+repowise’s architecture page shows how these signals fit together under one roof.
 Its MCP server is also a good fit for agents that need a structured way to pull context during review or implementation.
 The MCP spec’s versioning and JSON-RPC message model make that kind of integration straightforward. (modelcontextprotocol.io)

 Refactor Workflow PlaybookRefactor Workflow Playbook